IRIS Graduate Student Summer Fieldwork Award

 These are one-time awards of $3,000 to be used in support of 6+ weeks of summer fieldwork conducted outside the United States.
 Time abroad outside the summer months will be considered though applicants should address these circumstances in their statement and should have his/her advisor address them in their letter of recommendation as well.

 IRIS will work with awardees to purchase flights through the Concur system (per University of Wisconsin policy).
-We have yet to determine how the balance of the award will be made available to awardees; it may be paid out as a direct payment (for which there might be tax and/or fringe implications) or managed as an e-reimbursement.
+The balance of the award will be made available to awardees & managed as a travel e-reimbursement.

 - Complete an online application through Scholarships@UW-Madison.
 This is a shared application so be sure to indicate that you are applying for the “IRIS Summer Fieldwork Award”.
 In addition to basic personal & project information you will need to provide the following: